Auke1810/quarterfocus-135/docs/database-schema.md

 - Users can only add their own data (INSERT)
 - Users can only update their own data (UPDATE)
 - Users can only delete their own data (DELETE)

+### Synchronization Security
+- All sync operations require valid user authentication
+- Chrome storage is used as primary data source for fast access
+- Database acts as secure backup and cross-device sync source
+- Sync conflicts are resolved using timestamp-based strategy
+- Manual sync option available through UI for user control

 ## Indexes